 2. What does it mean if your company hires less than 250 employees?

 Organizations need to comply with the GDPR even if they hire less than 250 employees.
 It means that many small and medium-sized enterprises (SMEs) that process personal data of individuals in the European Union or sell goods or services to the EU are obligated to comply.

 The Regulation does not apply to the processing of personal data of EU citizens if it is exclusive to purely personal or household activities.

 What are the penalties for non-compliance?

 The General Data Protection Regulation recognizes two levels of fines for less severe and very severe violations.

-Now that you have a better insight into who does EU GDPR applies to, you can take step-by-step actions to achieve compliance and become, but also remain, an organization that takes care of their customers’ data.
+Now that you have a better insight into who EU GDPR applies to, you can take step-by-step actions to achieve compliance and become, but also remain, an organization that takes care of its customers’ data.